StephanThierry/OpenVPNrelay/README.md

-# OpenVPN Static IP Relay
+# OpenVPN Static IP Relay on Ubuntu
+*(This guide was written for Ubuntu 18.04 but will likely work fine on 16.04 and 20.04 plus versions of Debian with minor tweeks.)*
 Setting up an OpenVPN server for public/external IP address relay.
 This will allow support consultants to use static/whitelisted IP from either home, office or at customer site.

 On AWS this can run on a t3.nano at a price of about 3.75$/month making this service quite affordable.
 Buying a 1y-Reserved Instance (AWS RI) of a t3.nano, will bring the price down to about 26$/year.